 Mobilisation of Private Capital in Relation to UN Sustainable Development Goals

-IACPM recently completed research on Mobilisation of Private Capital in Relation to UN Sustainable Development Goals: Bank Interaction with Development Finance Institutions.
-The research was based on detailed interviews on the practices of eighteen global private sector banks with combined assets of some $25 trillion, and conducted in collaboration with Christopher McHugh, researcher at University of Southampton Business School and Senior Adviser to IACPM.
+The IACPM conducted research focusing on the Mobilisation of Private Capital in Relation to UN Sustainable Development Goals: Bank Interaction with Development Finance Institutions.
+The study involved in-depth interviews with eighteen prominent global private sector banks, which collectively hold approximately $25 trillion in assets, and was conducted in collaboration with Christopher McHugh, researcher at University of Southampton Business School and Senior Adviser to IACPM.

 The research was organized around the following key themes: